xolox/vim-shell/README.md

  * The `xolox#shell#execute()` function enables other Vim plug-ins (like my [easytags.vim] [easytags] plug-in) to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.

-A [Windows DLL][dll] is included to perform these functions on Windows, while on UNIX external commands are used.
+Two [Windows DLL files][dll] are included to perform these functions on Windows, while on UNIX external commands are used.

 ## Usage

 The below paragraphs document the functionality in the `shell.vim` plug-in.
 I'd be very grateful if people would test the plug-in in different environments and report their results by contacting the [vim-dev](http://vimdoc.sourceforge.net/htmldoc/intro.html#vim-dev) mailing-list or e-mailing me directly at <peter@peterodding.com>.
-You can test the DLL by unpacking the [ZIP archive from www.vim.org][download] in the `%USERPROFILE%\vimfiles` directory (on Windows) or the `~/.vim/` directory (on UNIX), restarting Vim and testing the three functions described above and documented below.
+You can test the plug-in by unpacking the [ZIP archive from www.vim.org][download] in the `%USERPROFILE%\vimfiles` directory (on Windows) or the `~/.vim/` directory (on UNIX), restarting Vim and checking whether the commands below work as documented.

 ### The `:Fullscreen` command